robwco/workshop-marketing/class.md

 permalink: /class/
 ---

-# If you're not booked 4-6 months in advance you're asking for a dry spell.
+# If you're not booked 1-2 months in advance you're asking for a dry spell.
 If you're like me, when you see an email from a potential client you feel a small rush of excitement.
-For a second you really believe you might have hit the client jackpot and that amazing fulfilling client work awaits you.
+For a second you think you've hit the client jackpot and that amazing, fulfilling client work awaits you.

 Unfortunately that feeling usually goes away rather quickly... and sometimes doesn't come back for weeks or months.
 We call those dry spells.

-## With so much of your joy and success hinging on your email, why do you let your inbox become a graveyard for freelance work?
+## With so much of your freelancing hinging on email, why do you let your inbox become a graveyard for freelance work?

-The truth is most freelancers feel anxious about their inbox and for good reason.
+The truth is most freelancers feel anxious about their inbox.
 If I looked in your email right now, what would I see?

-You'd probably have a bunch of folders with cobwebs on them, emails crammed all over the place, and no real strategy to how you utilize your inbox ... just like most freelancers.
+You'd probably have a bunch of folders with cobwebs on them, emails crammed all over the place, and no real strategy to how you utilize your day to day emails ... just like most freelancers.

 Even thinking about it now probably makes you uncomfortable.

 Consider the fact that virtually all of your new business opportunities are born and live here.
 Whether it's a new client, referral work, or past clients - most of them will approach you *via email.*

 So your anxiety is well placed.
 Your inbox HAS to be affecting your business.
-It HAS to have a direct correlation on how much you make.
+It HAS to have a direct correlation with how much you make.
 And if it's not properly utilized, you're leaving money on the table.

-## When was the last time you focused on improving your email skills?
+## You've probably never focused on improving your email skills even though your business depends on it.

-Sure you're constantly learning about design, development, or whatever you're passionate about but do those things have the direct correlation to your bottom line as email?
+Sure you're constantly learning about design, development, or whatever you're passionate about – but do those things have the direct correlation to your bottom line as email?

+Does adding a new design or development skill automatically guarantee new work?
+Or is it just another distraction from what you should be doing, finding and winning clients?

-I'd argue email is equally as important, yet most of us never focus on improving it as a skill – and the truth is our professional lives are a roller coaster of worry because of it.
+That's why I'd argue email is equally as important, yet most of us never focus on improving it as a skill – and the truth is our professional lives are a roller coaster of worry because of it.

 Opportunities come and go.
 You feel unorganized.
 You have this terrible feeling that you might be dropping the ball all of the time.